hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 	res_tableKD['MOV10',]

-You should observe a negative number for `log2FoldChange` indicating expresssion is lower than the control sample.
+You should observe a negative number for `log2FoldChange` indicating expression is lower than the control sample.

 ***